mpokrass/Personality-notes/psych-356.md

 - Expulsion from the garden
 - Cane becomes a wandering fugitive
 - flood is sent because the world is corrupt and filled with violence.
 All flesh is corrupted.
 Noah was righteous and fair, he was spared.
-Just like in Gilgamesh's story, the flood was sent to destroy humans because of their clamoring ambition.
+Just like in Gilgamesh's story, the flood was sent to destroy humans because of their clamouring ambition.
 Here because of corruption and violence.
 Humans suffer because of the hyper-agency.
 - tower of Babel.
 Build a tower into the heavens, another symbol of ambition.
 Punished by being confused.

 The nature of this wickedness that keeps getting punished is an inability to get along with other people.